-- named Joseph Plumeri, formerly of Citigroup, serving most recently as Chairman of Citibank North America's retail operations and Chairman and Chief Executive of Citigroup's Primerica Financial Services, as Executive Chairman and Chief Executive Officer of Willis Group in October 2000.
-Since arriving, Mr. Plumeri has reinvigorated our culture and our approach to sales and marketing; - reorganized management responsibilities and reporting structures in our operations globally; Richard Bucknall, Chief Operating Officer, now has responsibility for our United Kingdom-based operations and International to promote close interaction of these units in servicing their clients; - significantly added to the management and senior production talent within the organization adding over 150 new managers and producers world-wide; - implemented Business Process Re-Design in our North American operations, a comprehensive restructuring program to segment our accounts, eliminate unprofitable accounts and activities, consolidate several sales process functions, and streamline and centralize client service functions, such as claims handling, policy issuance and the issuance of insurance certificates.
-This has resulted in an increase in the time brokers have for needs analysis and product design with clients and a reduction of 275 employees; - implemented Shared Services Transformation, a comprehensive program designed to reduce duplication globally in finance, information technology and human resource management, resulting in a reduction in headcount, a streamlining of internal processes, and a movement of several back-office operations offshore; - expanded our service company in Mumbai, India, which provides high quality cost-efficient support.
-There are now approximately 300 positions in Mumbai; - stressed the development and selling of employee benefits solutions and risk management consulting capabilities to new and existing clients and more aggressively targeted clients with global risk management needs; - designed and implemented new business monitoring tools to more rigorously monitor our global operations on a pro-active basis; - increased interaction between our retail network and our Global Specialty businesses; - shut down, sold or begun the process of selling numerous non-core operations such as small commercial books of business; and - continued to invest in our International operations, particularly in Europe and Latin America, to fill the few strategic gaps remaining in our global network.
+- completed an initial public offering of approximately 16% of our common stock in June 2001 the proceeds from which were used to redeem in full the preference shares of one of our subsidiaries; - named Joseph Plumeri, formerly of Citigroup, serving most recently as Chairman of Citibank North America's retail operations and Chairman and Chief Executive of Citigroup's Primerica Financial Services, as Executive Chairman and Chief Executive Officer of Willis Group in October 2000.
+Since arriving, Mr. Plumeri has reinvigorated our culture and our approach to sales and marketing; - reorganized management responsibilities and reporting structures in our operations globally; Richard Bucknall, Chief Operating Officer, now has responsibility for our United Kingdom-based operations and International to promote close interaction of these units in servicing their clients; - significantly added to the management and senior production talent within the organization by adding over 150 new managers and producers world-wide; - implemented Business Process Re-Design in our North American operations, a comprehensive restructuring program to segment our accounts, eliminate unprofitable accounts and activities, consolidate several sales process functions, and streamline and centralize client service functions, such as claims handling, policy issuance and the issuance of insurance certificates.
+This has resulted in an increase in the time brokers have for needs analysis and product design with clients and a reduction of 277 employees; - implemented Shared Services Transformation, a comprehensive program designed to reduce duplication globally in finance, information technology and human resource management, resulting in a reduction in headcount, a streamlining of internal processes, and a movement of several back-office operations offshore; - expanded our service company in Mumbai, India, which provides high quality cost-efficient support to our operations in the United Kingdom and the United States.
+There are now approximately 490 positions in Mumbai;

+- stressed the development and selling of employee benefits solutions and risk management consulting capabilities to new and existing clients and more aggressively targeted clients with global risk management needs; - designed and implemented new business monitoring tools to more rigorously monitor our global operations on a pro-active basis;

+- increased interaction between our retail network and our Global Specialty businesses; - shut down, sold or begun the process of selling numerous non-core operations such as small commercial books of business; and - continued to invest in our International operations, particularly in Europe and Latin America, to fill the few strategic gaps remaining in our global network.